Court orders arresting absconders in Agha Siraj Durrani assets' case

 The judge said that the court is not giving a final deadline for action against the absconding persons, otherwise, the investigation officer will be sent behind bars and the case will be separated from the assets’ reference if the arrests were not made till the next hearing.

-Later, the accountability court re-issued arrest warrants of the proclaimed offenders which include Durrani’s sons, daughters, wife and others.
+Later, the accountability court re-issued arrest warrants of the proclaimed offenders which include Agha Siraj Durrani sons, daughters, wife and others.
 The hearing was adjourned till November 5.

 In the previous hearing held on October 12, the court had issued arrest warrants of family members of Sindh Assembly Speaker Agha Siraj Durrani in assets beyond means reference.